GriffithUniLibrary/OpenRefineExtras/content/0-Transcripts.md

 - `Edit column > Remove this column`{% endcapture %}
 {% include card.md header="Option One - for transcripts that don't need to identify speakers" text=text %}

-### Option Two - for transcripts that need to identify speakers
+{% capture text %}

 This option will

+{% include card.md header="Option Two - for transcripts that need to identify speakers" text=text %}
 {% include button.md text="Watch the steps above on this video" link="https://vimeo.com/412189056/0d9031def0" color="info" %}